jordansissel/semicomplete.com/content/blog/openssf-scorecard-results/index.md

-title= "OpenSSF Scorecard evaluates my projects" date= 2022-09-22T21:00:00-07:00 tags= ["infosec", "open source"]
+title= "OpenSSF Scorecard evaluates my projects" date= 2022-09-22T21:00:00-07:00 tags= ["infosec", "open source"] draft= true
 +++

 Like so many things in business, it feels inevitable that we reduce everything to some numerical value through a kind of lossy information compression.
 Revenue, margins, etc. Risk gets quantized.
 Vulnerabilities get quantized.
 Once it's a quantity, there becomes an urge to monitor it, optimize it, and game it.
 At the speed of business these days(1), who has time to evaluate a vulnerability's impact on your operations when we can simply say "If it's got a score of 8 or higher, we take immediate action!"

-In infosec lately, it's hard to not notice the focus by major corporations and security vendors on the "software supply chain" and this area is no more resistant to quantizing than any other.
+In infosec lately, it's hard to not notice the focus by major corporations and security vendors on the "software supply chain" and this area is no more resistant than any other to being turned into a numbers game.

 Let's take a look at OpenSSF's Scorecard which aims to quantize risk of a software project.
 I will be using their scorecard software tool to evaluate my own projects specifically from the viewpoint of myself as a mostly-solo project maintainer.